Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 A typical example is using an external drive, such as a portable drive that connects directly to a computer using a peripheral port, namely a USB or Thunderbolt.
 If you have a desktop (or even certain laptops), you can add an internal secondary hard drive or SSDs as the permanent backup destination.

 After that, use Time Machine on a Mac or File History on a Windows machine.
 These two applications automatically back up your data regularly, as often as every few minutes.
-Some portable drives, such as the WD My Passport series, include third-party backup software you can also use.
+Some portable drives include third-party backup software you can also use.

 USB-C: One port to rule them all

-By the way, if you get a few external drives and remove them from the computer after a full backup, that'd be an excellent offline solution that will keep your data safe against ransomware.
+If you get a few external drives and remove them from the computer after a full backup, that’d be an excellent offline solution that keeps your data safe against ransomware.

 Local backup: Pros and Cons